How to Set Up Blogger Settings – A to Z | For Beginners

-In this section you will learn how to link Google Search Console in Blogger.
+In this section, you will learn about How to link Google Search Console in Blogger.

 The Google Search Console is a free web service by Google that allows content creators, bloggers, web masters, etc, to check the indexing status of website and its pages in Google, and provides rich reports and recommendation to optimize the performance of a website.

 - Click the Google Search Console link and follow this Tutorial: How To Connect Blogger Blog to Google Search Console.

 In this section, you will learn about how to set up your Monetization settings in Blogger.

 Set up Custom ads.txt settings only if your Blogger blog is monetized with Google AdSense ads.
 If not then skip this section.